Share this guide:

 What are short term loans?

-Check out our short-term vs long-term loans page for more info on how the two types of loan differ.
+Check out our short-term vs long-term loans page for more info on how the two types of loans differ.

 For short-term borrowing it's possible to get flexible loans.
 One benefit of these is they allow early repayments without penalties, so you can be more flexible with managing your finances.
 Some also let you specifically choose how much you want your monthly repayments to be.